NanoNebulas/Quantum-Computing/README.md

 perl PDL code to simulate Quantum Computing using a Electron

-The Simulator is zerologix.pl make sure you have pdl and opengl installed.
+The Simulator is zerologix.pl make sure you have pdl and opengl installed. enter first qubit 1 0 -1 -0 enter second qubit 1 0 -1 -0
+enter operator 2 = and 4 = or 6 = nand 8 = nor;
+See the superpositions with the Electron and the logic answer for your calculation.

 First we have the electron code so we have a good visual of the Electron